Seraff/taxus/docs/basics.rst

 Branch/Taxa Selection
 ---------------------

-There are two modes of selection: branch and taxa.
+Elements of a tree can be selected in two modes: branch and taxa.

+| In **taxa** selection mode all the selection will be limited to the leaves of the tree.
+| In **branch** selection mode no selection restrictions will be applied.

 To change the mode click corresponding buttons in the toolbar.
+Alternatively, selection modes can be toggled using :menuselection:`Edit --> Toggle Selection Mode`.

 .. image:: _static/img/selection_modes.png
   :scale: 75%

-| In **taxa** selection mode all the selection will be restricted by the leaves of the tree.
-| In **branch** selection no selection restrictions will be applied.

-| Selection can be performed simply by clicking on the branch or taxa.
+| Selection can be performed simply by clicking on the branch or taxa of the opened tree.
 | Click and drag in the tree display area initiates rectangular selection for picking several objects at the same time.

 .. image:: _static/img/rectangular_selection.png